 Moreover, it might come as a surprise for many, but the Isle of Lewis is full of ideal surfing spots; Dalmore is one of the most popular beaches for the sport.
 However, make sure to have your neoprene clothes with you, as the water might be a bit too cold for your liking!
 If you are planning to stay longer on the island, your options for hostels in Isle of Lewis, Scotland, are extremely limited; your best bet is to stay at a hostel in Stornoway and explore the rest of the island from there.

-Written by local enthusiast for Isle of Lewis hostels
+Written by Travel Expert Isle of Lewis

 JudyM